+Microplastics are persistent and the presence of microplastics in the environment will only be magnified if microplastic pollution remains unaddressed.
 The diverse sources and pathways from which microplastics enter the environment requires a comprehensive and systemic approach to prevent and manage microplastic pollution.
 Microplastics are extremely challenging, if not impossible, to effectively remove once in the aquatic environment.
 This Strategy therefore focuses on solutions to prevent microplastics from entering the marine environment in the first place.
 These solutions are grouped into three broad categories:

 - Pollution prevention to eliminate plastic waste at the source, defined as the product, material, or industry from which microplastics originate.
-Strategies to achieve pollution prevention can include the elimination of specific products and materials through financial incentives to encourage product innovation and waste reduction; identifying alternate product actions, including alternate sourcing and design; and, where necessary, product bans. - Pathway intervention to intervene within specific pathways, such as stormwater or wastewater, that mobilize microplastics from a specific source into California waters.
-Pathway interventions should be pursued simultaneously and in addition to, not as substitutes for, pollution prevention actions that directly reduce plastic production and use. - Education to raise awareness of microplastic pollution, and facilitate behavior, policy, systemic, and environmental change.
+Strategies to achieve pollution prevention can include the elimination of specific products and materials through financial incentives to encourage product innovation and waste reduction; identifying alternate product actions, including alternate sourcing and design; and, where necessary, product and material prohibitions. - Pathway intervention to intervene within specific pathways, such as stormwater or wastewater, that mobilize microplastics from a specific source into California waters.
+Pathway interventions should be pursued simultaneously and in addition to, not as substitutes for, pollution prevention actions that directly reduce plastic production and use. - Outreach & education to engage impacted communities, raise awareness of microplastic pollution, and facilitate behavior, policy, systemic, and environmental change.
 Education campaigns and K-12 curriculum changes should be pursued as a targeted, strategic complement to other solutions that directly prevent and reduce plastic production, use, and waste.

-Each of the recommended actions in this chapter address microplastic pollution in California as multi-benefit, 'no regrets' actions.
-'No regrets' actions are identified based on a combination of factors, including feasibility, evidence to support those actions, and the overall benefit to our society and environment.
-These recommended actions are further consistent with the California Ocean Litter Prevention Strategy and build upon the Top 10 Recommendations to Address Plastic Pollution in California's Coastal and Marine Ecosystems, adopted by the OPC in February 2021.
-The philosophy and rationale behind these recommended actions are presented as a single list at the end of this chapter (see Solutions: Recommended Actions on pages 18 - 19).
-The recommended actions can be undertaken immediately, as scientific research advances are simultaneously pursued.
+Each of the recommended actions in this chapter addresses microplastic pollution in California as multi-benefit, 'no regrets' actions.
+'No regrets' actions are identified based on a combination of factors, including feasibility, evidence to support those actions, available co-benefits, and overall benefit to our society and environment.
+These recommended actions are further consistent with the California Ocean Litter Prevention Strategy and build upon the Top 10 Recommendations to Address Plastic Pollution in California's Coastal and Marine Ecosystems, adopted by OPC in February 2021.

+The rationale behind these recommended early actions is described in the following sections, while the individual recommended early actions are presented as a single list at the end of this chapter (see Solutions: Recommended Early Actions, pages 19-21).
+The recommended early actions are identified as actions that can be pursued immediately, as advances in scientific research are simultaneously pursued.

+Objective 1.
 Pollution Prevention

-Managing and preventing plastic pollution provides an important opportunity to prevent the proliferation of microplastics that fragment from larger plastics.6 Microplastics are pervasive and persistent in the environment, with microplastics in the ocean anticipated to increase by almost 300% by 2030.7 In the Southern California Bight alone, the majority of observed trash from 2013 to 2018 was comprised of plastic, with trash pervasive within watersheds and on the seafloor, according to Southern California Bight Regional Monitoring Program findings.
+Managing and preventing plastic pollution provides an important opportunity to prevent the proliferation of microplastics that fragment from larger plastics.7 Microplastics are pervasive and persistent in the environment, with microplastics in the ocean anticipated to increase by almost 300 percent by 2030.8 In the Southern California Bight alone, trash is pervasive within watersheds and on the seafloor with the majority of trash observed from 2013 to 2018 comprised of plastic, according to Southern California Bight Regional Monitoring Program findings.